Colt McCoy: Washington Redskins

 McCoy signed with the Washington Redskins on April 3, 2014.
 On October 19, 2014, against the Tennessee Titans, McCoy replaced Kirk Cousins after halftime, with Washington trailing 10–6 and Cousins having caused two turnovers.
 On his first pass, McCoy completed a 70-yd touchdown pass to Pierre Garçon.
 McCoy then went on to lead the Redskins on a game-winning drive, winning the game 19–17.
 On October 27, 2014, McCoy was named the starter over Cousins, and had his first start on the team against the Dallas Cowboys.
 In his first start since 2011, McCoy completed 25 of 30 passes for 300 yards with a rushing touchdown and an interception, earning an overtime victory against the Cowboys, his favorite team growing up.
 The team benched him for injured starting quarterback Robert Griffin III after McCoy's two victories.
 The team lost the next 3 games without McCoy.
 On November 25, it was reported that McCoy would replace the benched Griffin III in the November 30 game against the Indianapolis Colts.
 McCoy was placed on injured reserve on December 16 due to a neck injury he suffered in a shutout loss to the St. Louis Rams.

 McCoy re-signed with Washington on March 17, 2015.
 He spent the regular season as Kirk Cousins' backup, getting into two games and going 7-for-11 for 128 yards and one touchdown for the 2015 season.
 McCoy signed a three-year contract extension with Washington on March 9, 2016, signing a one-year extension once that ran out on July 26, 2018.

-In the 2016 and 2017 seasons, McCoy saw only four offensive snaps as the backup to Kirk Cousins.
+In the 2016 and 2017 seasons, McCoy saw only four offensive snaps as the backup to Kirk Cousins, all of which occurred in the latter season.

 On November 18, 2018, McCoy replaced an injured Alex Smith against the Houston Texans.
 His first throw was an eight-yard touchdown pass to Jordan Reed.
 He was named the starter the following week after the season-ending injury to Smith.
 In Week 13 against the Philadelphia Eagles, McCoy left the game in the second quarter with a leg injury during a sack by Malcolm Jenkins.
 He missed the next three games before being placed on injured reserve on December 27, 2018.
 He completed 34 of 54 passes for 372 yards with three touchdowns and three interceptions in three games played that season.